 A few sites, [I give 8 - not necessarily in the order you should visit them.]; to go to if you want the latest news in the Chess World.
 (I rate their news coverage in brackets.)

-1. The official website of the U.S. Chess Federation. [poor to fair]
+1. The official website of the U.S. Chess Federation. [fair]

 2. Go on-line with the Internet Chess Club or go to their website. [good]